voduchuy/pacmensl/README.md

 # PACMENSL

-PACMENSL (pek-meal) : Parallel extensible Chemical master equation Analysis Library.
+PACMENSL (pak-men) : Parallel extensible Chemical master equation Analysis Library.

 This is a part of the SSIT project at Munsky Group.